 In a city as old as Philadelphia, there's a chance you'll come across something historic pretty much any time you put a shovel into the ground.

-That was the case on Wednesday, May 3 as workers replaced a water line along the 900 block of Spruce Street.
+That was the case on Wednesday, May 3, as workers replaced a water main along the 900 block of Spruce Street.
 During their excavation, they came across what looked like old logs:

-Philadelphia Water Department historian Adam Levine did some research and found that the pipe was most likely installed around 1812—a time when the Fairmount Water Works had yet to be completed and drinking water was still being delivered via gravity from the Centre Square Water Works, which stood where City Hall is today.
+After some research, Levine confirmed that were indeed mains and found that the pipe was most likely installed around 1812—a time when the Fairmount Water Works had yet to be completed and drinking water was still being delivered via gravity from the Centre Square Water Works, which stood where City Hall is today.

 Thanks to her, Levine, and diligent PWD construction engineer Mike Schramm, the old wooden pipes have been saved and stored in a safe location and will be used for educational demonstrations.